microsoft/sarif-tutorials/docs/Fitness-for-purpose-overview.md

 For each element of the fitness standard identified in <a href="#step-1">Step 1</a>, identify a validation rule that enforces it.
 If no such rule exists, then:

-- If the rule is generally useful, feel free to contribute a new rule to the sarif-sdk repo.
+- If the rule is generally useful, contribute a new rule to the sarif-sdk repo.
 - If the rule is specific to a single, proprietary system, implement the rule in a plug-in rules assembly.<sup><a href="#note-2">2</a></sup>

 If you are contributing a new rule, consider whether the rule is useful in all scenarios (in which case it should be enabled by default) or is useful only in this particular scenario (in which case it should be disabled by default).